Skip to content

 class Foo:

-a: A
+dependency: A

 Understanding service lifetimes

-• singleton - instantiated only once per service provider
+• singleton - instantiated only once.

-• transient - services are instantiated every time they are required
+• transient - services are instantiated every time they are required.

-• scoped - instantiated once per web request
+• scoped - instantiated once per web request.

 Consider the following example, where a type A is registered as transient, B as scoped, C as singleton: